sheriffderek/generic-koa-server/README.md

   * .... got a little whacky in here
   * ...
 I'm not sure why 'thing' isn't able to post to the db
   * .. authors works... : /
+  * I put in some quick little try catch blocks / but these should be abstracted away